FirmWire/FirmWire/docs/src/cli_reference.md

 # Command Line Interface Reference

 This part of our documentation works as quick-reference to all the `firmwire.py` and `firmwire_dev.py` CLI arguments, and provides links about where they are covered.
+For more information about the single command line flags, you can also run FirmWire with the `--help` flag.

 ## firmwire.py arguments